-Urban Adventures hosted Megan and me as guests in exchange for my honest review of their Hygge & Happiness tour.
+Copenhagen by Me & Friends hosted Megan and I as guests in exchange for my honest review of their Hygge & Happiness tour.
 As always, all opinions are my own.

 When my friend and former flatmate Megan was convincing me to come to Copenhagen with her at the beginning of December, she only had to say one word: hygge.
 Although I’d been to Copenhagen before, I felt like my first trip had been sorely lacking in that distinctly Danish feeling of cozy charm.

 So this time around, I was determined to actually experience some hygge at whatever cost.
 And so, me being me (aka a person who has a weird love for guided tours with unique themes), I decided to look and see if there were any Copenhagen hygge tours.
-So I typed in ‘hygge tour Copenhagen’ into Google and Urban Adventures’ Hygge & Happiness tour popped up.
+So I typed in ‘hygge tour Copenhagen’ into Google and Copenhagen by Mie & Friends’ Hygge & Happiness tour popped up.
 It was exactly what I had in mind.

 HYGGE TOUR COPENHAGEN: THE BEGINNING